jarad/MWBDSSworkshop/README.md

 ## Start the workshop

-To start the workshop (this will be done at the [ISDS pre-conference training](http://www.syndromic.org/annual-conference/2014-isds-conference)), start R and type
+To start the workshop (this will be done at the [ISDS pre-conference training](http://www.syndromic.org/annual-conference/2014-isds-conference)), start R, change your working directory, and type

     library(ISDSWorkshop)
     workshop()